-On the first of March each year, beginning in 2014, each Upper Tier Municipalities (UTM), Designated Deliver Agent (DDA), or District Social Services Administration Board (DSSAB) is required to submit a report to the MOHLTC that confirms achieved performance levels, based upon response times for the previous year.
+On the first of March each year, beginning in 2014, each UTM, DDA, or DSB is required to submit a report to the MOHLTC that confirms achieved performance levels, based upon response times for the previous year.
 Success is based upon the established plan submitted sixteen months earlier.
 The legislation requires that each service ensures continued RTS plan maintenance, enforcement and evaluation.
 There is also a requirement that when necessary, plans are updated during the year.
 As such, Manitoulin-Sudbury DSB, Paramedic Services evaluates the RTS plan on an ongoing basis.
-That said, we have determined that we shall not alter the 2018 plan prior to implementation of strategic changes.
-It is important not to operate in a reactive manner, rather to allow a plan to ebb and flow over a longer period of time.
+That said, we have determined that the 2019 plan can be amended with the implementation of 2018 strategic changes, and the implementation of an amended Deployment Plan Document that directs utilization of resources.